 Hotjar

-Hotjar also gathers insights from pages you’re A/B testing (or multivariate testing), helping you publish the highest-performing product pages.
+Hotjar also gathers insights from pages you’re A/B testing (also called split testing or multivariate testing), helping you publish the highest-performing product pages.

 ConversionIQ

-While not a standalone software, you can get in touch with a HawkSEM specialist if you’re interested in using ConversionIQ’s data and working with a highly-qualified SEO expert.
+Want to learn more?
+Get in touch with the HawkSEM team if you’re interested in using ConversionIQ’s data and working with a team of SEO and PPC experts.

 CRO analytics checklist